-As such, you shouldn’t be surprised if your favorite restaurant in Reno has a large wine selection on the menu.
-For instance, places like The Grill at Quail Corners has a variety of whites, reds, chardonnays, champagnes, and zin blends from the best brands in Nevada, California, and elsewhere.
-With a selection such as this, you may find it hard to pick that one wine bottle that suits your tastes, especially if you’re trying it with a meal for the first time.
+As such, you shouldn't be surprised if your favorite restaurant in Reno has a large wine selection on the menu.
+For instance, places like The Grill at Quail Corners has a variety of whites, reds, chardonnays, champagnes, and zin blends from the best brands in Nevada, California, and elsewhere all thanks to their Reno wine bar.
+With a selection such as this, you may find it hard to pick that one wine bottle that suits your tastes, especially if you're trying it with a meal for the first time.

 Of course, you can ask the servers for a recommendation, though it wouldn't hurt if you experimented with different tastes by yourself.
 Regardless of what you pick, you may want to follow some tips.
 Many wine connoisseurs suggest that you let your glass sit for a while so that the wine can breathe-introducing oxygen into the drink to improve its flavor.
 This is especially important for merlot and cabernet sauvignon because they sometimes have an overpowering taste when drunk immediately from an uncorked bottle.

 No matter what people tell you, your choice of food shouldn't influence your choice of wine.
 Some would disagree with that statement, so you should find out for yourself while enjoying a juicy pork steak with white or red wine in well-known Reno bars.